Selling a House in Probate Texas

 Most states require sellers and their agents to disclose “material defects” about the home in writing.
 According to the National Association of Certified Home Inspectors, material defects are “…a specific issue with a system or component of a residential property that may have a significant, adverse impact on the value of the property, or that poses an unreasonable risk to people.
 The fact that a system or component is near, at or beyond the end of its normal useful life is not, in itself, a material defect.”

-Experienced real estate professionals excel at navigating these complex requirements, but what if you inherited a house you never occupied?
-How would you know what needs disclosure?
-In some states, the executor, seller, and/or real estate agent may be exempt from completing local real estate disclosure forms for probate properties.
-This exemption exists because someone who never lived in the property would have no reasonable way to know what to disclose.
+Experienced real estate professionals excel at navigating these complex requirements, but what happens when you’ve inherited a property you never lived in?
+How could you possibly know what needs disclosure?
+Fortunately, in many states, executors, sellers, and agents handling probate properties may be exempt from completing standard real estate disclosure forms.
+This practical exemption exists because someone who never occupied the home would have no reasonable way to know about its potential issues.

-If you’re uncertain about your state’s requirements, someone experienced in probate real estate (whether a specialized agent or investor with probate property experience) can help navigate these legal complexities.
-Consider selling directly to an experienced investor like Electrum Properties who understands probate properties and willingly accepts the risks of purchasing from someone unable to provide complete disclosure.
-You have viable options!
+If you’re unsure about your state’s probate requirements, consulting with someone knowledgeable in probate real estate (whether a specialized agent or investor with probate property experience) can help you navigate these legal complexities.
+Consider selling directly to a local investor like Electrum Properties who understands probate properties and willingly accepts the risks of purchasing from someone unable to provide complete disclosure.
+As your neighbors here in West Texas, we’re committed to finding straightforward solutions that respect your situation and timeline.

 number 3 icon